Run Tide! No. 1 Bama over non-P5 Cincy 27-6 in CFP semi - WHIZ News

 UP NEXT

-Cincinnati: With Ridder, “Sauce” Gardner and Bryant all wrapping up their college careers, and among more than 30 seniors that were part of this year’s team, the Bearcats will have a lot of new faces in key roles when they open their 2022 season, Sept.
+Cincinnati: With Ridder, “Sauce” Gardner and Bryant all wrapping up their college careers, and all those other seniors that were part of this year’s team, the Bearcats will have a lot of new faces in key roles when they open their 2022 season, Sept.
 3 at SEC team Arkansas.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25